 Effluent System: Dave's Upgrade From Discharge Consent

-On the eastern slopes of Mount Egmont is where you’ll find Dave Gordon’s picturesque 460 cow dairy farm.
+On the eastern slopes of Mount Taranaki is where you’ll find Dave Gordon’s picturesque 460 cow dairy farm.

 With yearly rainfall of over 3 metres, there are limited opportunities to spread and plenty of storage is needed.
 The paddocks are dissected by a road, creeks and drains, so finding suitable areas to spread that are within a good distance from the effluent storage pond can be challenging.